Natural Options for Healthy Blood Cholesterol Management

 to lower cholesterol levels have serious side effects including muscle aches,

-Psyllium half or one teaspoon in a glass of water
+half a teaspoon in a glass of water with a meal two or three

 Fish oils work well,